 Users can share their interactive visualizations using the permanent link.
 See Interacting with the Visualization for more information.

 Jupyter notebooks are ideal for generating reproducible workflows and analysis.
 They are also the best way to share Clustergrammer’s interactive visualizations while providing context, analysis, and the underlying data to enable reproducibility (see Sharing with nbviewer).
 The Clustergrammer Jupyter Widget enables users to easily produce interactive visualizations within a Jupyter notebook that can be shared with collaborators (using nbviewer).
-The Clustergrammer Jupyter Widget can be used to visualize a matrix of data from a file or from a Pandas DataFrame (see Matrix Formats and Input/Output for more information).
+The Clustergrammer Jupyter Widget can be used to visualize a matrix of data from a matrix file or from a Pandas DataFrame (see Matrix Formats and Input/Output for more information).

 Clustergrammer has been applied to visualize and analyze a wide variety of biological and non-biological data.
 See the Jupyter notebook examples below: